01.

 Visual language

-One of the most recognizable and original features is the horizontal value selector.
+One of the most distinctive features is the horizontal value selector — intuitive, tactile, and now widely adopted across photography apps.

-I have also designed a detailed set of icons for the app, which evolves with each version.
+I also designed a custom set of icons for the app; these icons have evolved with each version, staying sharp, coherent, and consistent.

 07.